Forming a US LLC from Canada: Complete Guide (2026)

 Step 2: Form the LLC

-Path B: Direct filing.
-File articles of organization directly with the state secretary of state (Wyoming or Delaware).
-Formation fee is $100 (Wyoming) or $90 (Delaware).
-A registered agent is required in the formation state — expect $100-200/yr.
+Direct filing.
+File with the secretary of state yourself (Wyoming or Delaware). $100 (Wyoming) or $90 (Delaware).
+You'll still need a registered agent at $100-200/yr.

-What the articles of organization require:
+The articles of organization require:

 - LLC name (unique within the state)